tiprankstipranks

 We intend to pay quarterly dividends for the foreseeable future.
 If our stock price does not appreciate after you purchase our shares, you may lose some or all of your investment.

-Although our Board of Directors declared a quarterly cash dividend in 2023 and intend to pay regular quarterly dividends for the foreseeable future, we may not be able to sustain our current quarterly dividend payouts.
+Although we initiated our regular quarterly cash dividend in 2023 and intend to pay regular quarterly dividends for the foreseeable future, we may not be able to sustain our current quarterly dividend payouts.
 Any future determination to declare cash dividends will be made at the discretion of our board of directors, subject to applicable laws, and will depend on a number of factors, including our financial condition, results of operations, capital requirements, contractual restrictions, general business conditions, and other factors that our board of directors may deem relevant.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any future gains on their investment.

 Accounting & Financial Operations - Risk 4